Montenegro–Serbia relations: World War II

 In April 1941, after the Axis invasion of Yugoslavia, Montenegro was occupied by Italy, which established a puppet structure, the Italian governorate of Montenegro, under nominal Montenegrin leadership but Italian control.
 Although the Italians had intended to establish a quasi-independent Montenegrin kingdom, these plans were soon permanently shelved.

 Two resistance structures emerged in Montenegro, part of broader pan-Yugoslav organisation: the Partisans and the Chetniks.
 The Partisans led a massive popular uprising in 1941 against Italian occupation in Montenegro, one of the earliest and most successful resistance efforts in occupied Europe.
 Chetniks initially joined but withdrew, and later collaborated with Italians against the Partisans, alienating many Montenegrins who prioritized resistance.
 The Green-White divide provided a framework for aligning with either the Chetniks or Partisans, though ideological and pragmatic factors also played significant roles.

 Chetniks’ royalist and Serb-centric vision naturally aligned with the Whites’ pro-Serbian stance from 1918 and many Whites or their descendants supported the Chetniks, seeing them as defenders of the pre-war Yugoslav state and the Karađorđević monarchy.
 Montenegrins (in both distinct ethnic or just regional Serb identification) were the second largest group within the Chetnik movement in whole of Yugoslavia.

 The Partisans attracted former Greens and their descendants, as well as others who were disillusioned with the inter-war marginalization of Montenegro.
 The Greens’ emphasis on Montenegrin autonomy and resistance to Serbian dominance found partial alignment with the Communist vision of a post-war federal Yugoslavia, where Montenegro would be a constituent republic with equal status.
 Key Communist leaders like Milovan Đilas, a Montenegrin, bridged Green nationalism with communist ideals.

 The Partisans ultimately liberated Montenegro from Axis forces in 1944.
 The Chetniks’ defeat and association with collaboration discredited the White-aligned, Serb-centric vision in Montenegro.
 This outcome entrenched the Partisan vision, aligning with Green aspirations for Montenegrin recognition.

 Socialist Yugoslavia

 In socialist Yugoslavia, the relations between Serbia and Montenegro were shaped by their status as constituent republics within a federal system under communist rule led by Josip Broz Tito.
 Montenegro, recognized as a separate republic equal to Serbia, enjoyed a degree of autonomy that addressed some historical grievances from the inter-war period.
 The socialist framework emphasized Yugoslav unity but at same time recognized Montenegrins as a distinct ethnicity, separate from Serbs, with their own cultural institutions.
-It did not, however, fully resolve underlying issues tied to Montenegrin identity and Serbia’s perceived hegemony.
+It did not, however, resolve underlying issues tied to Montenegrin identity.

 Montenegro, one of Yugoslavia’s least developed regions, received significant federal investment, often channeled through Belgrade, where Serbia’s leadership had influence.
 Infrastructure projects, such as Port of Bar and Belgrade-Bar railway, strengthened economic ties between Serbia and Montenegro.